Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 - Subway: The subway is my favorite way to get to the Rockaways.
 You’ll need to take an A train.
 Once you get to Broad Channel, it’s imperative that you listen to the train announcements, because the train services different area of the Rockaways.
 If you are headed toward Beach 116, make sure the train you’re on is headed in that direction, OR get off and transfer to the next Shuttle.
 If you’re headed toward Far Rockaway, make sure the train you’re on is headed in that direction, OR get off and transfer to the next train that is.
 The ride takes about 1.5 hours from Manhattan, so bring a book or take a nap.

-- Bus: Depending on where you’re starting from, the bus might be more convenient than the subway.
-In which case, you’ll want to take the Q53 or the Q52.
-The Q53 route starts at Brooklyn College and makes multiple stops in the Rockaways between Beach 116 Street and Beach 169 Street.
+- Bus: Depending on where you're starting from, the bus might be more convenient than the subway.
+In which case, you'll want to take the Q53 or the Q52.
+The Q53 route starts at Brooklyn College and makes multiple stops between Beach 116 Street and Beach 169 Street.
 The Q52, on the other hand, starts at Hoffman Drive / Woodhaven in Queens and makes six stops between Beach 54 Street and Beach 92 Street.
-Once you’re in the Rockaways, you can ride the Q22 bus to travel between Beach 169 and Beach 19 Street.
+Once you're in the Rockaways, you can ride the Q22 bus to travel between Beach 169 and Beach 19 Street.

 - Ferry: The NYC Ferry is another option.
 Catch it at Wall Street / Pier 11 (Manhattan) or in Sunset Park (Brooklyn).
 The ferry will drop you off at the Rockaway Ferry Terminal at Beach Channel Drive / Beach 108 Street.
 The cost is $2.75 one way, or $3.75 with a bike.
 To avoid crowds, leave as early as possible.